Fixed Rate Mortgages

 Peace of mind knowing your payments won't change.

-In a fixed rate mortgage arrangement, the interest rate is fixed for a pre-determined period of time, which can be for up to 5 years or more.
-The monthly mortgage payment will not change, no matter whether the Bank of England, or the mortgage provider, raises or reduces their interest rates.
-For the borrower, the advantage of a fixed rate deal is that he or she knows exactly how much their monthly repayment is going to be each month and for how long.
+In a fixed-rate mortgage arrangement, the interest rate is fixed for a pre-determined period of time, 2, 3, 5, and 10 years are commonly available, but other options do exist.
+The monthly mortgage payment will not change, no matter whether the Bank of England or the mortgage provider raises or reduces interest rates.
+For the borrower, the advantage of a fixed rate deal is that they know exactly how much their monthly repayment is going to be each month and for how long.

 STOCK DATA